LLMs as verification oracles for Solidity

 During the construction of our dataset, we observed that crafting properties that precisely capture the desirable contract behaviors is quite challenging.
 To address this issue, some works have proposed LLMs as an aid to automate the generation of such properties.
 PropertyGPT~\cite{liu2025propertygpt} uses LLM-based in-context learning to generate properties from contract code, targeting in a custom specification language similar to \certora's CVL.
-The work~\cite{leite2024extracting} also uses LLMs, targeting post-conditions in the language of solc-verify~\cite{Hajdu19vstte}.
+The framework DbC-GPT~\cite{leite2024extracting} proposes to use LLMs to generate post-conditions in the language of solc-verify~\cite{Hajdu19vstte}.
 A limitation of both works is that they cannot deal with arbitrary properties, since after generation they still resort to symbolic tools for verification.
 As noted before, this rules out relevant classes of properties (\eg, strategic ones), which could provide more precise insights on the desirable contract dynamics.
 Indeed, it has been observed that ``global'' properties (such as metamorphic or strategic properties) usually yield a higher return of investment than ``local'' ones, such as function specs~\cite{Xu24langsec}.

 While our work only hints at the potential of combining LLMs with formal methods, other studies --- in domains outside of smart contracts --- have already shown that such integration can be quite effective in practice.
 For example, ESBMC-AI~\cite{tihanyi2025new} integrates LLMs with bounded model checking to detect and repair common flaws.
-The work~\cite{kamath2024leveraging} show that LLMs can aid in formal verification tasks, such as inferring loop invariants and proving safety properties.
+The work~\cite{kamath2024leveraging} shows that LLMs can aid in formal verification tasks, such as inferring loop invariants and proving safety properties.